Results To Date

 The setup has been in place on its first vehicle for about 11 months as of this writing, 2019-11-12.

-- E-85 gasoline is running well, in a non-E-85-rated engine.
-Fritz has the second engine we know of to run with air chargers, he is using just two at this writing.
-He has been running E-85 in his '99 Dodge truck for about a year, with minor hiccups and transmission (probably compression/vacuum) response issues; but he reports, that since his air chargers went in, all has been running nicely.
-Reportedly there was a decade or two where many cars had gaskets which could be harmed by alcohol, but it is not clear how true these are or what decade(s) these might have been.
-His engine is running very nicely indeed.
+- E-85 gasoline is running well, in two non-E-85-rated engines, my Bertha, and pioneered by Fritz (a friend), who has the second engine of which we are aware to run with air chargers.
+Fritz is using just two at this writing.
+He has been running E-85 in his '99 Dodge truck for about a year, with minor hiccups and transmission (probably compression/vacuum) response issues.
+Both run very nicely on E-85!

 - Cooler running overall !!!
 Fritz first recognized this; he keeps a sharp eye on his temperature gauge, and he saw it, he's running consistently cooler, possibly 20 degrees F if his gauge is sufficiently linear.
 My Bertha has never tended to heat more than 1/4 on its temperature gauge, but Fritz is right: just after a 20-minute freeway run I opened the hood, and lo and behold, no wave of warm-hot air.
 In other words, like wow.
 I never dreamed this was possible.